Menu Close

 Recognizing and celebrating neurodiversity requires you to think of everyone—not just those with neurodevelopmental diagnoses—on a spectrum.
 If you, your neighbor, your child, and someone you work with will all receive a task, you’ll all read the instructions differently and approach the task differently, even if you end up with the same result.

-Neurotypical vs. Neurodivergent Individuals
+Neurotypical vs. Neurodivergent People: Key Differences

 It’s difficult to assign someone as neurotypical or neurodivergent using the neurodiverse model.
 However, it’s clear when you step back and see how the world exists today.
 Those who are considered neurodivergent might struggle with things that neurotypical individuals wouldn’t get tangled up in.

-Sensory Issues
+Sensory Processing Issues

 Noises, textures, and bright lights can be overstimulating for someone with sensory processing issues, which is commonly seen in neurodivergent individuals.
 Neurotypical individuals may not even notice these things or be bothered by them.
 Loud or competing sounds in a store, itchy fabrics inside a uniform, or unfamiliar textures on a limited menu could be overwhelming to a neurodivergent person.